Central idea and doctrine: The Holy Trinity. Practical application: Living like the Holy Trinity.

 - So whenever we give of ourselves to another person out of love, we are being like the Blessed Trinity.

 - However, we also have the terrible freedom to be selfish.
 Every selfish act is not only the opposite of human love; it is also the opposite of the life of the Blessed Trinity.
 No one on earth likes to be around a purely selfish person.
 We can’t stand people like that.
+(Even selfish people hate other selfish people.)
 This helps us see how such behavior could exclude one from the Beatific Vision.

 The Homiletic Directory recommends these Catechism points and themes for the Solemnity of the Most Holy Trinity: